andyatkinson/andyatkinson.github.io/_posts/2023-05-26-better-writing-vale.md

 ---
 layout: post
-title: "Better Markdown Formatted Writing With Vale"
+title: "Better Markdown Writing With Vale"
 tags: [Productivity, Tips, Open Source]
 date: 2023-05-26
 comments: true
 ---

-[Vale](https://vale.sh) is a command-line writing assistant tool I’ve been using to improve my writing quality.[^engwriting]
+[Vale](https://vale.sh) is a command-line writing assistant tool I’ve been using to improve my writing quality.
 Vale runs as a command line program, and accepts a path to a text file, where you might have Markdown formatted text to check for spelling and grammar errors.

 For example to check this post, I run the following command from the root directory.